My car had a continuous evolution of modifications, upgrades, and maintenance during the 14 years that I owned it.

 Just before I sold the car, I removed the Schrick VGI manifold and replaced it with the original manifold.
 I would estimate that this dropped the output to around 215bhp based on knowledge of Corrado VR6s in a similar state of tune.
 I certainly noticed the lack of low down torque afterwards.

-I also removed reverted the stereo and the steering wheel to the original factory items.
+I also reverted the stereo, the steering wheel, and the gear knob to the original factory items.